markheath/globoticket/README.md

 ### Troubleshooting

-Delete the ShoppingBasketId cookie if you are getting not found errors loading the home page
+Delete the `BasketId` cookie if you are getting not found errors loading the home page